theAlinP/twitter-link-deobfuscator/README.md

 You can find detailed JSDoc comments in the source code that will help you understand how the add-on works.
 You can generate documentation from them using the [jsdoc](https://github.com/jsdoc/jsdoc/ "JSDoc") tool as described in the page linked earlier.

 ## Support
-In order to report bugs and ask for support please use [Twitter Link Deobfuscator](https://github.com/theAlinP/twitter-link-deobfuscator "Twitter Link Deobfuscator")'s GitHub page instead.
+In order to report bugs or ask for support please use [Twitter Link Deobfuscator](https://github.com/theAlinP/twitter-link-deobfuscator "Twitter Link Deobfuscator")'s GitHub page instead.

 ## License
 This software is licensed under the MIT License (MIT Expat License).
 The full text can be found in the file LICENSE.